-Heddon Musky Size Lures
+Heddon Musky Size Fishing Lures

 700's, Giant Vamp, Coast, Sucker